-- The telephone is for CRC business. - CAs will be provided with a long distance code for work-related calls (calling alums for a CES, calling graduates for the SJU Senior Survey, returning CRC business calls with a long distance area code). - Long-distance calls: dial 9 and the number you are calling.
-After you hear the dial tone enter the long distance code.
+- A long distance code for work related calls will be provide. - Long-distance calls: dial 9 and the number you are calling.
+After you hear the dial tone, enter the long distance code.

 Answering the Telephone

 - 1. "Hello, Career Resource Center.
 This is [name] speaking." - 2.
 Find out what type of information the caller needs. - 3.
 If unable to help the caller right away, take his/her name and number and call him/her back.
 Whenever possible try to complete the communication yourself rather than handing it off to another CA. If you must hand it off to another CA, communicate the information very clearly and follow up with that CA to ensure that the situation was handled.